ChrisWhealy/wasm_sha256/docs/030-memory-layout.md

 1. Don't worry about a few empty bytes here and there &mdash; or to say that the other way around, don't pack values tightly up against each other.
    Leave some space between them, because as you develop the program, you are going to see better ways to arrange memory.
 2. Never hardcode pointer addresses in the coding; instead store them as global values.
-   This is simply because from time to time, you will need to rearrange the memory layout.
+   This is because when (not if) you decide to rearrange the memory layout, you only need to update the named pointer once.
-   Storing pointers as globals means you only have to change the value in one place.
 3. Align values to word boundaries
-4. Leave a reasonable amount of space between values whose length you will not know until runtime (E.G. the command line arguments)
+4. Allocate a reasonable amount of space for values whose length you cannot know until runtime (E.G. the command line arguments)
-5. Define one region of memory for pointers and lengths and a separate reqion for string values (E.G. error or debug/trace messages).
+5. Define one region of memory for pointers and lengths and a separate reqion for string values (E.G. error or debug/trace messages) with a reasonable gap between them.
    How you choose to divide up memory is entirely arbitrary, but you need to formulate a plan, then stick to it.
 6. There is no bounds checking when reading from or writing to linear memory!
    You are entirely responsible for checking how much data you write to a particular offset.